Dynamic Storytelling at Internet Briefing in Zürich

-I prepared a collection of different topics in dizmoSpace: text snippets, info-graphics, interactive showcases, relative websites and images.
+I prepared a collection of different topics in dizmoViewer: text snippets, info-graphics, interactive showcases, relative websites and images.

 Thanks to the zooming interface the order of my slide was not fixed.
 So I could decide at any point to show more or less of any topic.
 If I noticed that the audience already knew a topic I would just skip it.
 Also, when I received in-depth questions I would access the website inside my presentation and show live content.

-Overall, I could dynamically adapt the flow of my presentation to the interest of the audience and therefore be more relevant for them.
+Overall, I could do dynamic storytelling by adapting the flow of my presentation to the interest of the audience and therefore be more relevant for them.

 How was the feedback from the audience?